Connor12858/HBM_Auto/README.md

 # HumanBenchMarking_Automation
-Automate the tests on HumanBenchMarking.com
+Automate the tests on HumanBenchMarking.com.
+Be able to cheat and become the perfect person.

+## Install